FractalDiane/spellbook/README.md

 Note that just like when putting back a chapter from the drawer, the page's contents will be automagically converted to the current chapter's type if it doesn't match.

-The cauldron can also be knocked over to get rid of its contents immediately.
+The cauldron can also be knocked over to get rid of its contents without putting them back.
 ```
 knock over cauldron
 ```